Famous Photo of Buchenwald survivors

 - The July 26, 1985 Billings Gazette published an Associated Press photo showing Mermelstein holding the famous photo with the caption: “Mermelstein poses with a photograph showing himself on a bunk in the Auschwitz concentration camp.”

-- In his book Stolen Identity, Grüner gives an explanation on page 28.
+- In his book Stolen Identity, Grüner gives an questionable explanation on page 28.
 He writes that as the inmates of Block 66 were being marched toward the gate (before liberation), he faked an emergency need to relieve himself and ran to the first barrack he could reach, which turned out to be #56.
 There he laid down in a bunk where he remained.
 No way to verify this, but Elie Wiesel gives no explanation at all for why he was there.
-Of course, since he says he was gravely ill in the hospital at the time the picture was taken, he could not be in two places at once.
+Of course, since he says he was gravely ill in the hospital at the time this picture was taken, he could not be in two places at once.

 - He had an older brother and a sister who survived the camps, with whom he was put in contact after liberation.
 Both moved to Malmo , Sweden .
 (Stolen Identity, p.
 29.)